 B2B stands for business-to-business.
-A copywriter who specializes in this field assists businesses to create marketing materials promoting their products or services.
-Those products or services are sold to other businesses, as opposed to directly to consumers (B2C).
+A person who provides B2B copywriting services assists businesses in creating marketing materials that promote their products or services.
+Those products or services are sold to other businesses, as opposed to consumers (B2C) or government (B2G).

 Some people also refer to B2B copywriters as industrial copywriters because much of their work comes from manufacturers.

 Sure.
 I’m Susan Greene and these are B2B companies that I’ve done copywriting projects for in recent years, usually in the form of a website, brochure, ad or sales letter.